kylephillips/wp-nested-pages/readme.txt

 = Can I use Nested Pages with other post types? =
 As of Nested Pages version 1.3.0, all post types are supported.
 To enable the Nested Pages interface for post types, update your settings under Settings > Nested Pages.

+= Is this plugin compatible with the WPML plugin? = Nested Pages is not currently compatible with WPML.

-= How do I access the WordPress “Pages” screen? = Click the “Default link in the page subnav, or on the Nested Pages screen.
+= How do I access the WordPress "Pages" screen? = Click the “Default link in the page subnav, or on the Nested Pages screen.
 This item may be optionally hidden under the Nested Pages settings.

 = How do I save the order I create? =